Delia (fly): Sowing, planting, and harvesting times

-Chemical Controls
+Chemical controls

 Insecticides

 In the past, chemical insecticides were used extensively to prevent Delia infestations.
 These insecticides were primarily organochlorines, organophosphates, and chlorinated hydrocarbons.
 However, the chemicals used were generally hazardous to the environment and thus are banned or under review and could be banned.
 Furthermore, in some cases, such as D. antiqua flies in the Netherlands, the pests developed a resistance to the insecticides and crops continued to be destroyed.
 This rise in resistance and the hazard to the environment has prompted the search for a biological control instead.

-Genetic Controls
+Genetic controls

-Sterile Insect Technique
+Sterile insect technique

 The sterilization of insects in order to minimize population numbers can be accomplished either by using chemosterilants on laboratory reared males and then releasing them into the fields (SIT) or using chemosterilants on existing populations in the field.
 Chemosterilants used in some studies include tepa [tris-(l -aziridinyl) phosphine oxide] which is very effective at sterilizing adult flies but less so on eggs.

 The effectiveness of sterilization to as a genetic control against Delia spp. populations has had mixed results.
 One study revealed that when chemosterilants were used on exiting populations of D. radicum, multiple factors, such as the tendency for females to disperse, reduction in the competitiveness of sterile males, and the failure of males to re-disperse once sterilized, all limited the population of sterility in field insects therefore not decreasing oviposition rates.
 Furthermore, other studies that performed SIT using chemosterilants on laboratory reared D. radicum males instead of existing populations found that they were no more effective despite releasing significantly more sterile males.

 Contrastingly, other studies in the Netherlands have recorded more success in sterilizing D. antiqua without lowering their competitiveness and thus were able to outcompete the wild population.
 However, this method requires that the sterile flies are released for at least five years before they start having a significant effect on population numbers.
 Additionally, SIT projects on D. antiqua in Quebec have also shown a reduction in fertile adult populations, and the continuation of this technique is expected to result in a decrease in both the release rates of sterile insects and the overall cost of the program.